Professor & Matthew Flinders Professor

 She is also passionate about health equity in global health.
 She was selected to participate in the World Health Organization (WHO) Nursing and Midwife Scholar Programme in the WHO Headquarter in Geneva in 2015.
-She is one of Key Contributors to the WHO iSupport, a global online programme for caregivers of people with dementia.
+She is one of Key Contributors to the WHO iSupport for Dementia, a global online education and training programme forinformal caregivers of people with dementia.
 She led the development of Human Resources for Health Observer No 22 entitled ‘Optimizing the contributions of the nursing and midwifery workforce to achieve universal health coverage and the Sustainable Development Goals through education, research and practice’.
 She serves on the WHO Dementia Knowledge Exchange peer reviewer panel.

 Professor Lily Xiao's responsibilities in teaching, research, community and professional engagement are outlined in the following: